elevatelearning/el-site/content/insights/principles-of-good-assessment-design/index.md

 Whether you’re designing assessments for face-to-face learning environments or online learning, assessments continue to lie at the heart of any learning experience. ell-designed assessments are beneficial for all stakeholders — it highlights potential weaknesses and areas for iteration in a learning designer’s course design, provides insights for the assessors, clients or managers into the strengths and weaknesses of their learners, and highlights to learners where further improvement may be needed.

-If you would like to learn more about our service offerings, or if you require assistance with your assessment design and implementation, then contact us below.
+If you would like to learn more about our service offerings, or if you require assistance with your assessment design and implementation, then [contact us here](https://www.elevatelearning.org/#contact).

-\[﻿Contact form]

 ## R﻿eferences